armory/documentation/_install_guide/gettings_started.md

 ## Spinnaker's Workflow

 Before we dive in, it is important to understand the workflow that Spinnaker prefers.
 This will allow us to understand what we need to install and configure and why.
-Lets go over it from the beginning to the end.
+Let's go over it from beginning to end.
 The process starts with a code change and ends with that code running in production.
 The general case is:

 1. A change is made to master in your code repository.
 2. The build system creates an artifact.